alivolkanbabacan/Statistic/README.md

 * When getting a statistic for the last minute, the already calculated Statistic is returned, thus taking O(1) time.

-* By default, statistics are calculated for the last minute.
-But this can be changed through changing the 'cache.time.in.milliseconds' property in application.properties file.

 ### Available Services